MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-c-libraries.md

 To do this, you need to do a few things:

-* Create a strongly typed class, that subclasses [DictionaryContainer](https://developer.xamarin.com/api/type/Foundation.DictionaryContainer/) and provides the various getters and setters for each property.
+* Create a strongly-typed class, that subclasses [DictionaryContainer](https://developer.xamarin.com/api/type/Foundation.DictionaryContainer/) and provides the various getters and setters for each property.
-* Declare overloads for the methods taking `NSDictionary` to take the new strongly typed version.
+* Declare overloads for the methods taking `NSDictionary` to take the new strongly-typed version.

-You can create the strongly typed class either manually, or use the generator to do the work for you.
+You can create the strongly-typed class either manually, or use the generator to do the work for you.
 We first explore how to do this manually so you understand what is going on, and then the automatic approach.